saikrishna014597700/Amazon/README.md

-# Amazon Prototype Lab 2 CMPE 273
+# Amazon Prototype CMPE 273

 This website was developed solely for educational purposes.
 This change is from kailash